NERC Environmental Information Data Centre

 This dataset includes data collected from the Bowl site located with the Pontbren study catchment in mid Wales, UK.
 The Bowl is an area of improved grassland and was instrumented between 2004 to 2010 and monitored as part of the Pontbren Catchment Study Land Use and Management Multi Scale Experimental Programme.
 Variables measured and included in this dataset are the drain flow from a field drain, overland flow runoff and soil water tension within the improved grassland hillslope.
 Other variables measured at the Bowl but not included in this dataset are: climatic data from an automatic weather station, precipitation, groundwater height, and soil moisture data (using a neutron probe); these other datasets are also available.
 Within this Pontbren Bowl study site folder are a series of sub-folders with different datasets all associated with the Bowl study site.
 The Bowl runoff folder includes all runoff data from the Bowl study site.
 Runoff from the Bowl in the form of overland and drain flow was monitored using a combination of tipping bucket and weir box monitoring systems.
 Flow is measured in litres/second (ls-1) and runoff data from the bowl was collected for the period end of 2004 to 2010.
 Differences in sampling time occurred throughout the monitoring period due to logger limitations.
 Changes in sampling time can be found by examining specific data files.
 Changes in the size of the bucket of the tipping bucket system also occurred during the monitoring period.
 It is considered that the weir boxes provide a more accurate prediction of the highest flows, however there are times when they are not operation.
 The Bowl tensiometers folder contains soil water tension (cm H2O) data collected from two transects with arrays of tensiometers measuring soil water tension at 10 cm, 30 cm and 50 cm depth.
 Soil water tension data for the Bowl study site exist for the period 2005-2009.
 Data are provided in the form of .txt files and generally split into 6 month blocks.
 Associated with each data point in the .txt file is a quality assurance code, QA code, in the adjacent column.
 Note that for the Bowl tensiometer data in the early years of monitoring data from both transects are provided in one file.
 From March 2008 onwards there is a reduction in the number of tensiometers installed and the data files are split.
 Files with BotQC in the title contain data from the lower array of tensiometers and files with TopQC in the title contain data from the array of tensiometers further up the hillslope of the Bowl study site.
 Details of the dataset and the quality assurance coding system are provided in the supporting documentation.

-This web map service (WMS) is the 1km raster, dominant target class version of the Land Cover Map 2015 (LCM2015) for Great Britain and Northern Ireland.
-It shows the target habitat class with the highest percentage cover in each 1km x 1km pixel.
+This web map service (WMS) is the 1km percentage target class version of the Land Cover Map 2015 (LCM2015) for Northern Ireland.
+It shows the percentage cover for each of 21 land cover classes for 1km x 1km pixels.
 The 21 target classes are based on the Joint Nature Conservation Committee (JNCC) Broad Habitats, which encompass the entire range of UK habitats.

 The WATCH forcing data (WFD) is a twentieth century meteorological forcing dataset for land surface and hydrological models.
 It consists of three/six-hourly states of the weather for global half-degree land grid points.
 It was generated as part of the EU FP 6 project "WATCH" (WATer and global CHange") which ran from 2007-2011.
 The data was generated in 2 tranches with slightly different methodology: 1901-1957 and 1958-2001, but generally the dataset can be considered as continuous.
 More details regarding the generation process can be found in the associated WATCH technical report and paper in J. Hydrometeorology.
 To understand how the data grid is formed it is necessary to read the attached WFD-land-long-lat-z files either in NetCDF or dat formats.
 The data covers land points only and excludes the Antarctica.
 Rainf or rainfall rate is the rainfall rate based on the Global Precipitation Climatology Centre (GPCC) bias corrected, undercatch corrected measured in kg/m2/s at 3 hourly resolution averaged over the next 3 hours and at 0.5 x 0.5 degrees spatial resolution.
 Please note that there is also a WFD Rainf CRU bias corrected dataset, but as the GPCC dataset is the preferred dataset only this rainfall dataset is available from the EIDC.
 These rainfall datasets contain rainfall data only and need to be combined with the respective WFD snowfall datasets to obtain precipitation data.